 The holders of our Series A Preferred Units are entitled to receive, when, as, and if declared by the General Partner out of funds legally available for the payment of distributions, non-cumulative cash distributions at the rate of 3.00% per annum of the \$10.00 per unit purchase price of the Series A Preferred Units, payable quarterly.
-The

-Series A Preferred Units rank senior to our BUCs and our Series B Preferred Units representing limited partnership interests in the Partnership (the "Series B Preferred Units"), and rank on parity with our Series A-1 Preferred Units, with respect to the payment of distributions and to any other class or series of Partnership interests or securities expressly designated as ranking junior to the Series A Preferred Units, and junior to any other class or series of Partnership interests or securities expressly designated as ranking senior to the Series A Preferred Units.
+The Series A Preferred Units rank senior to our BUCs our Series B Preferred Units representing limited partnership interests in the Partnership (the "Series B Preferred Units"), and rank on parity with our Series A-1 Preferred Units, with respect to the payment of distributions, and rank senior to any other class or series of Partnership interests or securities expressly designated as ranking junior to the Series A Preferred Units, and rank junior to any other class or series of Partnership interests or securities expressly designated as ranking senior to the Series A Preferred Units.
 Distributions declared on the Series A Preferred Units are payable quarterly in arrears.

 The holders of our Series A-1 Preferred Units will be entitled to receive, when, as, and if declared by the General Partner out of funds legally available for the payment of distributions, non-cumulative cash distributions at the rate of 3.00% per annum of the \$10.00 per unit purchase price of the Series A-1 Preferred Units, payable quarterly.
-The Series A-1 Preferred Units rank senior to our BUCs and our Series B Preferred Units, and rank on parity with our Series A Preferred Units, with respect to the payment of distributions and to any other class or series of Partnership interests or securities expressly designated as ranking junior to the Series A-1 Preferred Units, and junior to any other class or series of Partnership interests or securities expressly designated as ranking senior to the Series A-1 Preferred Units.
+The Series A-1 Preferred Units rank senior to our BUCs and our Series B Preferred Units, and rank on parity with our Series A Preferred Units, with respect to the payment of distributions, and rank senior to any other class or series of Partnership interests or securities expressly designated as ranking senior to the Series A-1 Preferred Units.
 Distributions declared on the Series A-1 Preferred Units will be payable quarterly in arrears.
 There are no Series A-1 Preferred Units issued and outstanding as of the date of this prospectus supplement.